Yoga For Hockey Players:

 1. Begin with your feet together (or slightly apart, less then shoulder width).
 Toes facing directly forward, well balanced on each leg.

 2. Lift your arms about shoulder height.
-Reach your fingertips toward the sky, drawing your shoulder back at the same time.
+Reach your fingertips toward the sky, drawing your shoulders back at the same time.

 3. Then exhale, start to lower the hips and taking them back as if doing a squat, or as if you were going to sit in a chair.